-Admission requirements to the master of arts in educational leadership (MAEL) are intended to help you meet the Illinois state requirements for the principal endorsement on your educator’s license upon completion of your program.
-This cohort program starts with a new group of students each summer; you should begin your application process well in advance of the term in which you wish to begin classes.
+Admission requirements to the master of arts in educational leadership (MAEL) are intended to help you meet the Illinois state requirements for the principal or teacher leader endorsement on your educator’s license upon completion of your program.

 Two-Phase Admission Process

-To assist future principals in meeting Illinois state requirements for principal preparation programs, the School of Education has designed a two-phase admissions process for the master of arts in educational leadership (MAEL).
+To assist future principals in meeting Illinois state requirements for principal and teacher leader preparation programs, the School of Education has designed a two-phase admissions process for the master of arts in educational leadership (MAEL).

 Applicants must meet the admission requirements below and may be asked to sit for an interview with an admission committee.